projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 .. _using_windows_as_uos:

-Using Windows as Guest OS on ACRN
+Using Windows as Guest VM on ACRN
 #################################
-This tutorial describes how to launch Windows as the Guest OS on the ACRN hypervisor.
+This tutorial describes how to launch Windows as a Guest (WaaG) VM on the ACRN hypervisor.

 Hardware setup
 **************